Does Your Resume Reflect The Reputation That You’ve Earned?

 Either way, doing so reinforces your overall promise of value and shows that others can verify the revenue you’ve generated, costs saved, infrastructures built, and so on.

-If you have yet to request or receive LinkedIn testimonials from others in your network, now’s the time to ramp these up.
+If you have yet to request or receive testimonials from others in your social media network, now’s the time to ramp these up.
 Even if you don’t personally believe these endorsements can add value, they will be looked over—in detail—by recruiters and your networking contacts.

-One way to get the ball rolling with endorsements is to recommend others, as LinkedIn will prompt other to return the favor after you’ve recommended them.
+One way to get the ball rolling with endorsements is to recommend others.

 Once you’ve started to gather this feedback, be sure to sprinkle it throughout your resume and executive biography, as described above, either through a direct quote or by using the positive feedback to describe your value proposition.